AnticOwl/anticowl.github.io/_Wip/2024-07-26-Maid-Of_Skeer.md

 * Check `Use Game Camera` if you want to keep the game post processing.
 You will only need to do this once.
 That setting stays active the whole time the game is running.
 * Press `Begin Freecam`.
 * Press `Inspect Free Camera` and click `Inspect Game Object`.
 * Uncheck the `Opsive.UltimateCharacterController.Camera.CameraController`.
-Don't press anywhere else as it will open the properties of that variable.
+Don't press anywhere else as it will open the properties of that component.
 Just uncheck it.
   ![image](/images/MOS_Inspector.jpg)
 * Press `F7` to hide CUE interface.
 * Frame and take your shot.